anthony-aylward/flask-ftscursor/README.md

 # Flask-FTSCursor
-An extension to facilitate using FTSCursor with flask
+An extension to facilitate using FTSCursor with Flask

 ## Installation
 `pip3 install flask-ftscursor`